nesty11/meet/README.md

 - When the user attempts to change search settings
 - Then the app should display an error message indicating the lack of internet connectivity

+**User Stories:**
+- As a user, I should be able to seamlessly access cached event data when offline, so that I can still browse and plan.
+- As a user, I should see clear error messages when attempting to change settings offline, preventing confusion about connectivity.

 ### Feature 5: Add an App Shortcut to the Home Screen 🏡📱

 #### Scenario 1: User can install the meet app as a shortcut on their device home screen